5 Affordable CNG Cars To Deal With Increasing Petrol Prices: NDTV AutoMate’s Picks

 The time to promote CNG vehicles in India is at an opportune moment.
 The petrol price in major cities in India has surpassed Rs 100/litre in several states, thus putting a huge strain on household transport expenditure.
 In contrast, CNG is still quite cheaper with its price ranging from Rs.
 75 to Rs.
 95 per kg in most cities.
 CNG vehicles provide 26 to 34 km in a kg which makes the running cost per km much less than petrol.

 In addition to the financial calculation, CNG is also an eco-friendly option.
-The lower CO2, NOx and particulate emissions from the factory fitted CNG systems help to improve urban air quality.
-CNG vehicles are a transitional technology between fossil fuel-powered internal combustion engines and battery electric vehicles, which will help meet India’s climate goals and help local cities combat air pollution.
+The lower CO2, NOx and particulate emissions from the factory fitted CNG systems help to improve urban air quality.CNG vehicles act as a transitional technology between fossil fuel-powered internal combustion engines and battery electric vehicles, helping India achieve its climate goals while reducing air pollution in cities.

 Historically, one of the issues that has been of concern to CNG buyers is infrastructure, but this concern is rapidly fading.
 The Government of India has been aggressively rolling out the City Gas Distribution programme with the installation of thousands of new CNG stations in tier-1 and tier-2 cities.
-Now, there is a wide enough network of CNG infrastructure in most metros that provides a comfortable daily driving experience without range anxiety.
+Now, there is a wide enough network of CNG infrastructure in most metro cities that provides a comfortable daily driving experience without range anxiety.

 Conclusion